 Spring brings Savannah nice, warm days with cooler evenings and only a little bit more rain than usual.
 Comfortable and beautiful, you really couldn’t ask for a more ideal time to visit than spring.

 Perhaps the best part of traveling to Savannah, Georgia, in the spring is all the festivals.
 In March, the city hosts the Savannah Music Festival.
 April brings the SCAD Sidewalk Arts Festival.
-And May has both the River Street Seafood Festival and the Gray’s Reef Expo, where you can get up close to ocean critters, learn to dive and try out some under-the-sea VR.
+May has both the River Street Seafood Festival along Savannah’s famed River Street and the Gray’s Reef Expo, where you can get up close to ocean critters, learn to dive, and try out some under-the-sea VR.

 The only thing left to decide is which one calls your name the loudest!